 Use a budget-friendly cut-up chicken in this recipe or use your family's favorite pieces.
 It's excellent with whole chicken legs or thighs.
 Use a food thermometer to ensure the chicken is fully cooked.
 The minimum safe temperature for chicken is 165 F (74 C).

-- 3 to 4 pounds chicken parts, bone-in, with skin or without
+- 3 pounds bone-in chicken parts (with skin or without)

 - 1 teaspoon salt